-The early indications at the start of the new financial year are that the College will meet or exceed its financial targets for 2018/19 and is establishing a strong foundation for further improvements in future years.
-Recruitment of 16-18 year olds has exceeded targets and will enable a growth in income in 2019/20 through the lagged funding methodology.
-Recruitment to programmes funded by the Adult Education Budget and Advanced Learner Loans is exceeding plans.
-Apprenticeship delivery is strong and the College is continuing to work with an increasingly wider range of local employers to meet their skills requirements.
+The early indications at the start of the new financial year are that the College will meet or exceed its financial targets for 2019/20 and is establishing a strong foundation for further improvements in future years.
+Recruitment of 16-18 year olds has exceeded the previous year and will enable a growth in income in 2020/21 through the lagged funding methodology.
+Recruitment to programmes funded by the Adult Education Budget and Advanced Learner Loans is strong and indicates that budgeted income will be achieved.
+Apprenticeship recruitment continues to be strong and income is ahead of the same point in 2018/19 and the College is continuing to work with an increasingly wider range of local employers to meet their skills requirements.
 Recruitment to Higher Education programmes has been stronger than planned and this will provide for additional fee income in-year above planned levels.
-The full extent of the planned cost reductions arising from the restructuring that took place in 2017/18 is being realised from the start of the new financial year.
-As a consequence of improved income and reduced costs there is a return to strong operational cash generation at the beginning of 2018/19 and the College is therefore confident in meeting its financial plans along with its cash-based bank covenants over the horizon of its financial plan.
+As a consequence of improved income and restructuring completed over the last 18 months there is a return to strong operational cash generation at the beginning of 2019/20 and the College is therefore confident in meeting its financial plans along with its cash-based bank covenants over the horizon of its financial plan.

 Members have assessed the financial plan and the accompanying risks and sensitivities and they continue to monitor performance on a frequent basis.
-Members have a reasonable expectation that the College will be able to continue in operation and meet its liabilities as they fall due over the planned period.
-The Board therefore believes that the "going concern" assumption is appropriate and should be adopted.
+Members have a reasonable expectation that the College will be able to continue in operation and meet its liabilities as they fall due over the planned period to July 2021.